Are #SelenaGomez And #TheWeeknd Getting Married?

 “Abel told [Selena Gomez] that he could see himself spending the rest of his life with her,” a source told OK!
 Magazine, according to a report by Hollywood Life on May 3.

-According to the report, Selena Gomez echoed The Weeknd’s sentiments and he allegedly told her they should go shopping for a ring.
+According to the report, Selena Gomez echoed The Weeknd’s sentiments, and he allegedly told her they should go shopping for a ring.

 “They feel like they’re soulmates,” the insider continued.
 “They don’t see the point in wasting time and dating for years, when they could just make it official.”